 Regardless of why you’re drinking coffee, what matters most is how it tastes, smells, and whether or not it makes you feel alert and happy in the morning.
 That being said, everyone has their favourite order – perhaps a latte, a piccolo, or maybe a long black.

 Did we forget your favourite type of coffee?
-Let us know and we’ll add it into the article and give you a shout out!
+Let us know at firstname.lastname@example.org and we’ll add it to the article!

 You can make this type of coffee quite simply by adding hot water to a shot of espresso coffee.
-It has been said that American soldiers during the Second World War would make this type of coffee to make their beverages last longer.
+It has been said that American soldiers during WWII made this type of coffee to make their beverages last longer.
 It was then (apparently) adopted by American baristas after the war.

 Café Latte (or Café au lait)

-The most Aussie coffees available are the long black and the flat white – as both originated in Australia and New Zealand.
+The two most Kiwi coffees available are the long black and the flat white – as both originated in New Zealand and Australia.
 For a flat white, the steamed milk from the bottom of the jug (which is usually not so frothy, but rather creamy) is poured over a shot of espresso.
 It is now popular among mums and dads at school fetes who are desperately trying to stay awake.

 Hot water is poured into a cup, and then two shots of espresso are poured into the water.
 If you do the inverse of this, it will result in an Americano.
 Long blacks can be quite strong, and have more crema (a creamy foam that tops espresso shots) than an Americano.